CPS Capital Group Pty Ltd

 • a new owner of our business that will require the transfer of your personal information;

 • The Corporations Act has provided the Australian Securities and Investments Commission with the authority to inspect certain personal information that is kept on our files about you.

 We collect information about you for the purpose of reporting to AUSTRAC under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

-We may from time to time be required to provide information to a regulatory authority e.g. a Commonwealth government agency or.
+From time to time we will be required to provide information to a regulatory authority e.g. a Commonwealth government agency or.
 The Australian Taxation Office or to a court in response to a subpoena.

 CPS takes its obligations to protect your information seriously, this includes when we operate throughout Australia and or overseas.
 We will not disclose personal information outside Australia without your consent, or without updating this policy.
 We take steps to ensure that our service providers are obliged to protect the privacy and security of your personal information and use it only for the purpose for which it is disclosed.

 If CPS Capital Group Pty Ltd is required to disclose your personal information to an organisation who is based overseas, we will obtain your specific consent before such information is sent.

 How We Store and Secure Your Personal Information

 We keep your personal information in your client files or electronically.
 These files are accessible to authorised personnel only and are appropriately secured and subject to confidentiality requirements.